 How to ripen unripe bananas- FAST!

 Want to make banana bread but your bananas aren’t ripe enough?
+I learned this super quick method for ripening bananas fast in the oven.

 Easy!
 Use this trick: